Erlewine, Michael Yoshitaka and Keely New, 2021.

 “A variably exhaustive and scalar focus particle and pragmatic focus concord in Burmese.”

-The Burmese particle hma expresses exhaustivity in some contexts but a scalar, even-like meaning in other contexts.
-We propose that hma is uniformly a not-at-issue scalar exhaustive, with semantics similar to that proposed for English it-clefts in Velleman, Beaver, Destruel, Bumford, Onea, and Coppock 2012.
-When hma takes wide scope, it leads to an exhaustive, cleft interpretation which is not scale-sensitive.
-When hma takes scope under negation, the resulting expression will have a scale-sensitive felicity condition.
+The Burmese particle hmá expresses cleft-like exhaustivity in some contexts but a scalar, even-like meaning in other contexts.
+We propose that hmá is uniformly a not-at-issue scalar exhaustive, with semantics similar to that proposed for English it-clefts in Velleman, Beaver, Destruel, Bumford, Onea, and Coppock 2012.
+When hmá takes wide scope, it leads to an exhaustive interpretation which is not scale-sensitive.
+When hmá takes scope under negation, the resulting expression will have a scale-sensitive felicity condition due to a Non-Vacuity constraint.
+We show that hmá makes reference to alternatives ordered by likelihood, but cannot use other contextual orderings such as rank-orders.

-We also analyze the sentence-ﬁnal mood marker dar, as the choice of interpretation of hma often correlates with its presence or absence, in a manner similar to focus concord eﬀects in other languages.
-We propose that dar is a marker of propositional clefts and argue that the semantics of hma and the pragmatic requirements of propositional clefts together derive this focus concord eﬀect, as well as its exceptions.
+We also analyze the sentence-final mood marker ta/da, which frequently but not always appears in scalar hmá utterances, in a manner similar to focus concord effects in other languages.
+We propose that ta/da is a marker of propositional clefts and argue that the semantics of hmá and the pragmatic requirements of propositional clefts together derive this apparent focus concord effect, as well as its exceptions.